Entire home

 Fridays at Three Wongaling Beach Cottage

 Perfect holiday beach house for a couple, a couple of couples or family with children.
 It is fully air conditioned with separate controls in each bedroom and the living area.
-Quality new kitchen and laundry appliances including a dishwasher and clothes dryer and it should have everything you need.
+Quality kitchen and laundry appliances including a dishwasher and clothes dryer and it should have everything you need.

 Free fast WiFi.
 Bluetooth enabled sound bar so you can stream your music from your phone or tablet.
 Flat screen TV with blue ray player that also lets you connect your hard drive to play your own movies or the range of DVD's provided.
-Plus it is Netflix enabled as well.

 Most of all, relax and enjoy.
-You are in a tropical Paradise
+You are in a tropical Paradise!

-The Neighbourhood
+The Neighbourhood:

-Mission Beach is one of the only two places in Australia that offers both World Heritage listed rainforest and Great Barrier Reef in the one area.
+Mission Beach is one of only two places in Australia that offers both World Heritage listed rainforest and Great Barrier Reef in the one area.
 With little commercial development and just a small permanent population scattered over 23 km’s of rainforest-fringed beaches, Mission Beach is a paradise waiting to be discovered.

-A Brief History
+A Brief History:

 First settled in the late 19th Century by timber cutters, Mission Beach was home, for at least 5,000 years previously, to the Djiru Aboriginal tribe.
 “Bingil” Bay, the second most northern village of the five settlements known collectively as Mission Beach, is a phonetic spelling of the Aboriginal word meaning “shady and sheltered spot”.